odoo/documentation/discuss/email_servers.rst

 How to use a G Suite server
 ---------------------------
 You can use an G Suite server for any Odoo hosting type.
-To do so you need to enable a SMTP relay and to allow *Any addresses* in the *Allowed senders* section.
+To do so you need to setup the SMTP relay service.
 The configuration steps are explained in `Google documentation <https://support.google.com/a/answer/2956491?hl=en>`__.

 .. _discuss-email_servers-spf-compliant: